bcgov/entity/.github/ISSUE_TEMPLATE/Feature-UserStory.md

 ---
 name: Feature-UserStory
 about: Describe a feature in user story format that will be estimated and considered for implementation
+title: ''
+labels: STORY
+assignees: ''

 ---